 You can find the full ingredients list for each product on its product page on Emergen-C’s website.

-If you trust me, here are the products that I’m confident are vegan:
+While you should double-check, here are the products that I believe are vegan:

 - Everyday Immune Support (except pink lemonade flavor)